loeksnokes/code-with-ai-lab/handouts/session2-handout.md

 [def3]: images/vs-code-pr-option.png "PR button"

 OR go to the repository on github, go to the branch and make the PR from there.
 Good practice is to add a succinct title and a clear description.

+Additional links and info:
+ - MIT video and article on version control with Git: https://missing.csail.mit.edu/2020/version-control/